Updated on Aug 13, 2025 10:00 IST

 Photography Course Syllabus

 Photography course syllabi cover both the artistic and technical aspects of capturing images.
 They typically include modules on camera operations, lighting, composition, image editing, and visual storytelling.
-Below is an overview of the common topics covered in various photography courses.
+See the tables below for reference.

 BFA in Photography Syllabus